vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 **Fight Fraud and Corruption**

 A lot of Government expense is done in the field of interests and subsidy along with massive frauds in PMAY MGNREGA and other rural schemes.
-Along with that, it is undeniable fact that farmer subsidies are also not used properly.
+Along with that, it is an undeniable fact that farmer subsidies are also not used properly.

 ![Graphical represntation by finshots.in showing sectors of Indian Government Expenditure](/uploads/finshots-government-expenditure.jpeg "Graphical represntation by finshots.in showing sectors of Indian Government Expenditure")